Christmas party numbers should not be limited, says No 10

 Boris Johnson’s spokesman repeated the same statement when asked whether Work and Pensions Secretary Therese Coffey had been right to advise people to avoid “snogging under the mistletoe” this Christmas.

-No 10 denied there was any confusion, after the most recent pronouncement from ministers on Christmas party etiquette.
+No 10 denied there was any confusion, after the most recent pronouncement from ministers on Christmas party etiquette, but hospitality firms have accused the Government of being “inconsistent”.

-The Prime Minister has set out the rules “clearly”, said to his spokesman, and added that the Government’s decision to recently implement some “limited” restrictions around the wearing of face coverings in shops and on public transport, along with testing of travellers, was “precautionary” due to the discovery of the Omicron variant.
+The Prime Minister – who is due to receive his booster jab on Thursday – has set out the rules “clearly”, according to his spokesman, who added that the recent “limited” implementation of travel and mask-wearing restrictions were “precautionary” due to the discovery of the Omicron variant.

 The remarks come after Mr Freeman, a minister in the Department for Business, Energy and Industrial Strategy (Beis), said his Whitehall festive party would not be “big”, and that his pre-Christmas drinks with staff in his MP office had been switched to Zoom.